[singlepic id=20 w=320 h=240 float=right]

 - For RS232 operation, a TTL to RS232 level converter.

 PS/2 Encoder models can be purchased at the RETRO Innovations Online Store.

-PS/2 Encoder consists of an Atmel ATMEGA88 AVR microcontroller and associated connectors.
-GPLv2 licensed C application reads data from a PS/2 compliant keyboard, converting PS/2 scan codes into ASCII values that are presented via an 8-bit parallel and 5V RS232 connections.
+PS/2 Encoder consists of an Atmel ATMEGA168 AVR microcontroller and associated connectors.
+The GPLv2-licensed C firmware reads data from a PS/2 compliant keyboard, converting PS/2 scan codes into ASCII values that are presented via an 8-bit parallel and 5V RS232 connections and converting scancodes to XT compatible keyboard scan codes.
 The PCB features include: